Eschatologue/CM_wiki/docs/gameplay/downtime/crafting.md

 A character who has the time, the money, and the needed tools can use downtime to craft armor, weapons, clothing, or other kinds of nonmagical gear.

+# Downtime Activity: Crafting

+A character who has the time, the money, and the needed tools can use downtime to craft **armor, weapons, clothing, or other kinds of nonmagical gear**.

 ## Resources and Resolution

-In addition to the appropriate tools for the item to be crafted, a character needs raw materials worth half of the item's selling cost.
-To determine how many workweeks it takes to create an item, divide its gold piece cost by 50.
-A character can complete multiple items in a workweek if the items' combined cost is 50 SP or lower.
-Items that cost more than 50 SP can be completed over longer periods of time, as long as the work in progress is stored in a safe location.
+In addition to the **appropriate tools** for the item to be crafted, a character needs **raw materials worth half of the item's selling cost**.
+To determine how many **workweeks** it takes to create an item, **divide its gold piece cost by 50**.
+A character can complete **multiple items in a workweek** if the items' combined cost is **50 SP or lower**.
+Items that cost more than 50 SP can be completed over longer periods of time, as long as the work in progress is **stored in a safe location**.

-Multiple characters can combine their efforts.
-Divide the time needed to create an item by the number of characters working on it.
+**Multiple characters** can combine their efforts. **Divide the time needed to create an item by the number of characters** working on it.
 Use your judgment when determining how many characters can collaborate on an item.
-A particularly tiny item, like a ring, might allow only one or two workers, whereas a large, complex item might allow four or more workers.
+A particularly **tiny item**, like a ring, might allow only **one or two workers**, whereas a **large, complex item** might allow four or more workers.

-A character needs to be proficient with the tools needed to craft an item and have access to the appropriate equipment.
-Everyone who collaborates needs to have the appropriate tool proficiency.
+A character needs to be **proficient with the tools** needed to craft an item and have access to the **appropriate equipment**.
+Everyone who collaborates needs to have the **appropriate tool proficiency**.
 You need to make any judgment calls regarding whether a character has the correct equipment.
 The following table provides some examples.

+---

 | Proficiency | Items |
 |---|---|